Lantern acquired in May 2010.

 The lanterns and brackets were missing from all but one of the installations visible from the locked gate.
 I suspect that the remaining bracket was left alone due to it being in a poorer state of repair than the others were.

+This lantern is not fitted with a photocell, as the lighting was group-switched from dedicated control points.
 When removed, the canopy was (almost literally) caked in bird dirt.
 A few minutes under the jet of a pressure washer soon sorted this problem out!